By Natanya Faitelson, to Museum Spotlight Europe (November 2021)

 November 24, 2021 at 5:11 amI love the way the journalist describes the museum.

-November 25, 2022 at 6:55 pmKarina– we were sifting through some old Comments and came across yours, about the Vasa Museum.
-Thank-you for the kind words!
+November 25, 2022 at 6:55 pmKarina, thank you for the kind words!
 This particular article is a personal favorite.
 The writing is terrific, and the subject matter is fascinating.
 We hope you enjoy our other articles!